Ozempic vs Zepbound: Different Molecules, Different Approved Uses

 Frequently Asked Questions

 No, you should not take both simultaneously.
-They are both GLP-1 receptor agonists, and combining them would increase the risk of serious side effects without proven additional benefit.
-Your provider will prescribe one or the other based on your health profile and treatment goals.
+They are both incretin-based receptor agonists, and combining them would increase the risk of side effects without established additional benefit.
+A licensed provider will determine the appropriate single medication based on your health profile and treatment goals.

 Both have similar gastrointestinal side effects — nausea, vomiting, diarrhea, and constipation are the most common.
-Some data suggests tirzepatide (Zepbound) may produce slightly less nausea at equivalent efficacy levels, but individual responses vary.
-Side effects for both tend to improve after the initial dose escalation period.
+Individual responses vary, and side effects for both tend to improve after the initial dose escalation period.
+A licensed provider evaluates tolerability for each patient.

 Ready to Get Started?